1989 Half Dollar Value Checker: Errors List, “D”, “S” & P Mint Mark Worth

 History Of The 1989 Half Dollar

-The 1989 Kennedy Half Dollar emerged during the final year of Ronald Reagan’s presidency, marking a significant production resurgence in the series’ history.
+The 1989 Kennedy Half Dollar arrived in the final year of President Ronald Reagan’s administration, representing a notable production rebound following a dramatically unusual prior year.

 Is Your 1989 Half Dollar Rare?